kshitizz36/Dependify2.0/README.md

-# Dependify
+# Dependify 2.0

 **Code Smarter, Not Harder.**

-Dependify is an AI-powered developer tool that automates code maintenance, slashes technical debt, and frees up developers to focus on innovation.
-Stop wrestling with legacy code and let Dependify bring your projects into the future.
+Dependify is an AI-powered developer tool that automates code maintenance, modernizes legacy syntax, and creates detailed pull requests with AI-explained changelogs.
+Stop wrestling with outdated code patterns and let Dependify bring your projects into the future—automatically.

 ## 🔥 The Problem: Drowning in Technical Debt